czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 "Hmm, well I do remember that he was carrying a stack of papers that had some Chinese characters on them, as well as English text.
 I couldn't see what they were about."

 The mention of China caused Beth a jolt.
 There was something here, something that she knew was important.
 If only she could remember what she had been working on the day before.
-There was something&hellip;
+There was something…

 "Wait, do you remember if there was a picture on one of the documents?"

 "A picture?
 What do you mean?
 What kind of picture?"

 Beth almost had it now.
 If only she could remember what she was working on that morning.
-Then&mdash;a knock at the door.
+Then—a knock at the door.
 "I've got to go," she said, "the detective is here."

 She hung up and answered the door.
 Detective Adamek was obviously dressed in the same clothes as the day before.
 She must have had a long night.
 Yet the passion in her eyes was if anything stronger than the last time Beth saw her.